2023 Florida Statutes< Back to Statute Search

 (11) The court shall encourage the Statewide Guardian Ad Litem Office to provide greater representation to those children who are within 1 year of transferring out of foster care.

 (12) The department shall be represented by counsel in each dependency proceeding.
-Through its attorneys, the department shall make recommendations to the court on issues before the court and may support its recommendations through testimony and other evidence by its own employees, employees of sheriff’s offices providing child protection services, employees of its contractors, employees of its contractor’s subcontractors, or from any other relevant source.
+Through its attorneys, the department shall make recommendations to the court on issues before the court and may support its recommendations through testimony and other evidence by its own employees, employees of its contractors, employees of its contractor’s subcontractors, or from any other relevant source.